-Student loans and bankruptcy
+Student loan debt and bankruptcy

-New loans and interest-free status
+New loans and interest-free status to help with student loan debt

 Borrowers who participate in a bankruptcy-related event (including bankruptcy, filing a consumer proposal and/or participating in a province’s Orderly Payment of Debts) while in full-time study may apply for new Canada Student Loans for a maximum of three additional years.
 Also, borrowers will be eligible for interest-free status on all existing Canada Student Loans.
 Borrowers must remain in the same program of study on a full-time basis.